 Prior to our holding company reorganization in 2001, CME issued options under the Chicago Mercantile Exchange Omnibus Stock Plan, which was not approved by CME shareholders.
 In connection with our holding company reorganization, CME, as the sole shareholder of CME Holdings, approved the assumption by CME Holdings of the Omnibus Stock Plan.
 After the reorganization, the plan was amended and restated as the Chicago Mercantile Exchange Holdings Inc. Amended and Restated Omnibus Stock Plan.
-Options issued prior to the sole shareholder approval are listed in the table below as being made under an equity compensation plan not approved by security holders, and options issued after such time are listed below as being made under an equity compensation plan approved by shareholders at our 2005 annual meeting of shareholders.
-In connection with our mergers with CBOT Holdings and NYMEX Holdings, we assumed their existing equity plans.
+Options issued prior to the sole shareholder approval are listed in the table below as being made under an equity compensation plan not approved by security holders, and options issued after such time are listed below as being made under an equity compensation plan approved by security holders.
+The Employee Stock Purchase Plan and the 2005 Director Stock Plan were approved by shareholders at our 2005 annual meeting of shareholders.
+In connection with our mergers with

+CBOT Holdings and NYMEX Holdings, we assumed their existing equity plans.
 The shares relating to the CBOT Holdings and NYMEX Holdings plans are listed in the table below as being made under an equity compensation plan approved by security holders based upon the fact that shareholders of the Company approved the related merger transactions.

-Plan category Number of Securities to be Issued Upon Exercise of Outstanding Options (a) Weighted-Average Exercise Price of Outstanding Options (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a))(c) Equity compensation plans approved by security holders 3,011,267 \$72.48 22,882,151 Equity compensation plans not approved by security holders Total 3,011,267 22,882,151
+Plan category Number of Securities to be Issued Upon Exercise of Outstanding Options (a) hted-Average Exercise Price of Outstanding Options (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a))(c) Equity compensation plans approved by security holders 3,011,267 \$ 72.48 22,882,151 Equity compensation plans not approved by security holders Total 3,011,267 22,882,151